An ADMM-Based Interior-Point Method for Large-Scale Linear Programming: Conclusions

 \section{Conclusions}

 In this paper we present a novel implementation of the primal-dual interior point method to solve linear programs via self-dual embedding.
 In our approach, we use the ADMM to track the central path.
-Therefore, the new approach is a first-order implementation of the interior point method (IPM).
+Therefore, the new approach is an implementation of first-order interior point method (IPM).
 As such, it inherits intrinsic properties of the IPM.
-We present a theoretical analysis showing that the overall complexity of ADMM steps is $O\left(\frac{1}{\epsilon}\log\left(\frac{1}{\epsilon}\right)\right)$, and our extensive numerical experiments show that the new algorithm is stable in performance and scalable in size.
-We believe that there are still rooms for improvements in terms of the numerical stability by incorporating more preconditioning techniques, and we also plan to incorporate the power of distributive computing in the future.
+We present a theoretical analysis showing that the overall complexity of ADMM steps is $O\left(\frac{1}{\varepsilon}\log\left(\frac{1}{\varepsilon}\right)\right)$, and the extensive numerical experiments demonstrate that the new algorithm is stable in performance and scalable in size.
+For the future research, we are interested in improving the numerical stability by incorporating advanced iterative methods, and the numerical efficiency by incorporating distributed computing environment.

-{\bf Acknowledgements.} We would like to thank Zaiwen Wen for fruitful discussions regarding this project and many helps on the codes.
+{\bf Acknowledgements.} We would like to thank two anonymous referees for their insightful and constructive suggestions that greatly improved the presentation of this paper.
+We would like to thank Zaiwen Wen for fruitful discussions regarding this project and many helps on the codes.
+The research of Shiqian Ma was supported in part by NSF grants DMS-1953210 and CCF-2007797, and UC Davis CeDAR (Center for Data Science and Artificial Intelligence Research) Innovative Data Science Seed Funding Program.